beiciliang/aws-bootcamp-cruddur-2023/journal/week5.md

 As seen in [this commit](https://github.com/beiciliang/aws-bootcamp-cruddur-2023/commit/b3c241160494e0e5463ad908a245379d89252236), we can work with the DynamoDB on the AWS, and add a trigger to execute a Lambda function which can deal with DynamoDB stream events:

 - Comment `AWS_ENDPOINT_URL` in `docker-compose.yml`, then compose up and run `./bin/db/setup`
-- Update `./bin/ddb/schema-load` with a Global Secondary Index (GSI) and run `./bin/ddb/schema-load prod`
+- Update `./bin/ddb/schema-load` with a Global Secondary Index (GSI) and run `./bin/ddb/schema-load prod`, leading to a DynamoDB table named `cruddur-messages` created on our AWS
 - On AWS in DynamoDB > Tables > cruddur-messages > Turn on DynamoDB stream, choose "new image"
-- On AWS in VPC, create an endpoint named `cruddur-ddb`, choose services with DynamoDB, and select the default VPC and route table
+- On AWS in the VPC console, create an endpoint named `cruddur-ddb`, choose services with DynamoDB, and select the default VPC and route table
-- On AWS in Lambda, create a new function named `cruddur-messaging-stream` and enable VPC in its advanced settings; deploy the code as seen in `aws/lambdas/cruddur-messaging-stream.py`; add permission of `AWSLambdaInvocation-DynamoDB` to the Lambda IAM role; more permissions can be added by creating inline policies as seen in `aws/policies/cruddur-message-stream-policy.json`
+- On AWS in the Lambda console, create a new function named `cruddur-messaging-stream` and enable VPC in its advanced settings; deploy the code as seen in `aws/lambdas/cruddur-messaging-stream.py`; add permission of `AWSLambdaInvocation-DynamoDB` to the Lambda IAM role; more permissions can be added by creating inline policies as seen in `aws/policies/cruddur-message-stream-policy.json`
-- On AWS in DynamoDB, create a new trigger, select `cruddur-messaging-stream`
+- On AWS in the DynamoDB console, create a new trigger and select `cruddur-messaging-stream`

-Now if we visit the frontend and sign in, it's empty under the messages tab.
+Now if we compose up, visit the frontend and sign in, it's empty under the messages tab, because there is no data in our AWS DynamoDB.
 To create a new message in a new message group with Bayko, visit `https://<frontend_address>/messages/new/bayko`, messages can be created and updated as seen in the screenshot below.

 ![Proof of seed dynamodb](assets/week05-working-dynamodb-stream.png)

-There should be no error observed on AWS in CloudWatch > Log groups > /aws/lambda/cruddur-messaging-stream as shown in the screenshots below.
+If everything works, there is no error observed on AWS in CloudWatch > Log groups > /aws/lambda/cruddur-messaging-stream as shown in the screenshots below.

 ![Proof of seed dynamodb](assets/week05-working-dynamodb-stream-log.png)